 - We want them to reflect on and evaluate their design and technology, its uses and effects.

-We will do this by offering pupils the opportunities to develop their capability to create products through combining their planning, designing and making skills with knowledge and understanding; by encouraging creativity and innovation through designing and making; and by developing children’s understanding of technological procedures and their manufacture.
+At Cotteridge, we do this by offering pupils the opportunities to develop their capability to create products through combining their planning, designing and making skills with knowledge and understanding; by encouraging creativity and innovation through designing and making; and by developing children’s understanding of technological procedures and their manufacture.

 We aim to give the children the opportunity to widen their geographical knowledge and understanding.
 Geography is the study of the earth’s surface and of its climate, people and products.